Ilydocus/feed4food/README.md

 From the home directory of the website, the user can select "Fill out daily produce report".
 Here, the user selects the date range for the report, and then selects "Add Item" which will opem up a dropdown menu with the items added to the database ("Apples" and "Potatoes").
-Once selected, additional information can be added, such as the quantity and the type.
+Once selected, additional information can be added, such as the quantity.
 Once done, click "submit" and the report will be saved in the database.
-You can see them by directly querying the database in `/src/db.sqlite3`.